Alejandro-Sosa/JL-Website/library/rules.md

 ### Store purchases
 * All store purchases are final.
 Chargebacks will result in a permanent ban.
 * We do not offer refunds on purchases made unless you do not receive the advertised goods.

-### Disclaimer
-* Firestarter ("us", "we", or "our") reserves the right to change these Rules at any time, at its sole discretion, without notice.
-Any change binds you as soon as you access the https://firestartermc.com (the "Site"), https://store.firestartermc.com (the "Store"), the Firestarter Minecraft Realms (the "Server"), and the Firestarter Discord server (the "Discord Server").
-We therefore strongly recommend checking the Rules on a regular basis.

-Please make sure to also read our [privacy policy](https://firestartermc.com/privacy).